loriamichaelj/azure-hub-spoke/README.md

 NSG-based access control, and cost-disciplined cloud operation, and to leave behind a verification suite that proves the topology behaves as designed.

-This is Project 1 of a multi-project Azure portfolio.
-It is built with the Azure CLI by design — Project 4 re-implements the same topology in Bicep, so the imperative-vs-declarative diff is itself an artifact.

 ## Architecture

 [Hub and Spoke Network Topology Architecture Diagram](./assets/img/architecture.pdf)